itenium-be/blog-posts/npm/react/2023-10-06-react-component-profiling.md

 # The Meaty Part

-There is another screen and performace there is... disastrous.
+There is another screen and performance there is... disastrous.

 - Everything is re-rendered whenever a projectMonth gets collapsed/opened.
     - Opening more and more projectMonths gets slower and slower.